Configure System Event Notifications

 For an on-premises deployment:

-3. Create the notification channel using this form of the CLI command:
+Create the notification channel using the following command:

 cumulus@switch:~$ netq add notification channel email onprem-email to netq-notifications@domain.com smtpserver smtp.domain.com smtpport 587 login smtphostlogin@domain.com password MyPassword123